jw287962/weather_ReactJS/README.md

 (✓) Improve API call to allow more specific searches, and to show search results while searching.

-- show specific data on the graph when cilcking a point or hovering...?..
+(✓) show specific data on the graph when cilcking a point or hovering...?..
-  - should put an element that displays details around mouse when it is close to the point
+  (✓) should put an element that displays details around mouse when it is close to the point
 - add a way so user can change refresh timer based on preferences.

-(✓)utilizes unique naming system by keeping track of lat and long instead of city name that can overlap with other cities
+(✓) utilizes unique naming system by keeping track of lat and long instead of city name that can overlap with other cities

 - in depth detail should grab correct location instead of a random Madison city if there are more than one same city name